syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

     //Load the file stream into a Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
-        //Save as Markdown file into the MemoryStream.
+        //Save as a Markdown file into the MemoryStream.
         MemoryStream outputStream = new MemoryStream();
         document.Save(outputStream, FormatType.Markdown);
         outputStream.Position = 0;
-        //Download Markdown file in the browser.
-        return File(outputStream, "application/msword", "WordToMd.md");
+        //Download the Markdown file in the browser. return File(outputStream, "application/msword", "WordToMd.md");
     }
 }
 {% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
-//Open the file as Stream.
+//Open the file as a Stream.
 using (Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.docx"))
 {
     //Load the file stream into a Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
-        //Save as Markdown file into the MemoryStream.
+        //Save as a Markdown file into the MemoryStream.
         MemoryStream outputStream = new MemoryStream();
         document.Save(outputStream, FormatType.Markdown);
         //Save the stream as a file in the device and invoke it for viewing.
         Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("WordtoMd.md", "application/msword", outputStream);
     }
-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Please download the helper files from the following link to save the stream as a file and open the file for viewing in the Xamarin platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 }
 {% endhighlight %}